-Okayama is an outdoors-lover’s paradise.
+Okayama is a paradise for lovers of the outdoors.
 Students don’t need to spend money to take advantage of the wonders of nature here.
-A rich diversity of beautiful landscapes cover the area, from the thousands of islands in the serene Seto Inland Sea, to the famous bicycle-friendly plains to the majestic Hiruzen plateau, rising upwards into the Chugoku mountain range.
+A rich diversity of beautiful landscapes covers the area, from the thousands of islands in the serene Seto Inland Sea, to the famous bicycle-friendly plains leading to the majestic Hiruzen plateau, rising upwards into the Chugoku mountain range.
 Whether you love swimming, hiking, biking, or climbing in perfect weather, there’s no better place to be during your student years.

-South of Okayama City is the coast line of the Seto Inland Sea.
+South of Okayama City is the coastline of the Seto Inland Sea.
 This turquoise jewel has been one of Japan’s most important areas of civilization, and is now protected as a national park.
 Far from the hustle and bustle of the cities, you can ferry to the islands and explore them by bicycle or on foot.
 Find a surprising variety of experiences from small traditional fishing villages to sandy beaches.
-New outdoor art installations and museums have very recently made the area a world-famous art destination.
-Each island has its unique treasure: the olive groves and soy sauce breweries of Shodoshima and sea kayaking of Shiraishi Island.
+New outdoor art installations and museums have recently made the area a world-famous art destination.
+Each island has its unique treasure: the olive groves and soy sauce breweries at Shodoshima and sea kayaking at Shiraishi Island.

 Following the Asahi River up from the sea, through the Okayama plain to its source, you’ll find the Hiruzen Plateau, a summer resort famous for its idyllic views of the mountains and its rolling green pasturelands with roaming Jersey cattle.
-Here you can enjoy all kinds of outdoor activity, from camping and horseback riding in the summer to skiing in wintertime.
-Mountain hiking is popular here, for beginners as well as those who are more experienced.
+Here you can enjoy all kinds of outdoor activities, from camping and horseback riding in the summer to skiing in winter.
+Mountain hiking is popular with beginners as well as those who are more experienced.
 Fresh air and local delicacies await you at local farms and wineries.

 Although Okayama is not a particularly active volcanic region, it is blessed with a rich bounty of hot springs.
-Relaxing in an onsen (hot springs) after your hard studying will restore your health and spirit.
-Not far north of Okayama City, in the Mimasaka region, there is Yunogo Onsen, the Yokozuna (grand champion) of Western Japanese onsen.
+Relaxing in an onsen (hot spring) after your hard studying will restore your health and spirit.
+Not far north of Okayama City, in the Mimasaka region, there is Yunogo Onsen, the yokozuna (grand champion) of western Japanese onsen.
 This open-air hot spring is surrounded by lush green nature and can be enjoyed in every season, although autumn is a favorite because of the mountainside of colored leaves.